James Barry (surgeon): Early life

-The teenage Barry was educated with the prospect of becoming a tutor, but given a lack of evidence of any work history, the Bulkleys appear to have struggled to find Barry any suitable tutoring positions.
-A plan appears to have developed between Barry, Mary Anne Bulkley, and her late brother's influential, liberal-minded friends (General Francisco de Miranda, Dr Edward Fryer, who had become young Barry's personal tutor, and Daniel Reardon, the family's solicitor) to enable Barry to enter medical school.
-The University of Edinburgh was chosen and Mary Anne and Barry boarded a Leith smack on 30 November 1809.
+The teenaged Barry was educated with the prospect of becoming a tutor, but with no work history, he struggled to find positions.
+Barry, his mother, and her late brother's influential, liberal-minded friends (General Francisco de Miranda, Edward Fryer who had become the young Barry's personal tutor, and Daniel Reardon, the family's solicitor) appeared to form a plan to enable Barry to study medicine at the University of Edinburgh.
+Barry and his mother departed aboard a Leith smack on 30 November 1809.